KasDev573/obsidian-dynamic-table-plugin/README.md

     Example3: "$row.columnTitle?.includes('false')"
 ```

 4) You may have noticed above with Headername: and OtherHeaderName:, I made it so you could have filter headers that appear above your grouped filters.
-This was for people who have lots of filters and wanted an easier time visually.
+This was for people who have lots of filters and wanted an easier time visually if you had a long dropdown due to numerous filters.
 5) I made it so you could control the UI view, whether or not you want the Sort, Search, or Filter sections to appear with a YAML config!
 Check below: (true = visible, false = not visible)

 ```